anttihil/ahiltunen/README.md

 #My professional website

-This is developed with Gatsby, a ReactJS framework.
+This site is developed with Gatsby and TailwindCSS.